1Shmid/TikTakToeFX/README.md

 ## Logging
 Logging has been implemented using the standard Java Logging Framework.
 Errors are logged at the SEVERE level and include information about the exception.
 Logging improves error tracking and management in the application.

+## Graphical interface

+Although I am familiar with graphics packages, I lack formal artistic education.
+Therefore, for the basis of the new game design, I utilized the top results from Google Images.

+## Usage

+1. Clone the repository.
+2. Compile and run the project using your preferred IDE.
+3. Enjoy playing Tic-Tac-Toe against the computer!

+## Credits

+Graphic interface: Top results from Google Images.

+## License
 -------------------------